saviokay/Roadster-Tesla/README.md

 ### Overview:
 > Repository For Simple Landing Webpage - Tesla Roadster.</br>
 Hosted on GitHub Pages .</br>
-Developed with ❤️ by indie developer.</br>
+Developed with ❤️ by an indie developer.</br>
 Using Bootstrap Framework as the front-end component library.